-As Hurricane Earl barrels up the East Coast this week, Virginians can be taking some precautionary measures to prevent costly damage to their homes due to potential coastal flooding.
+As Hurricane Earl barreled up the East Coast in 2010, Virginians can be taking some precautionary measures to prevent costly damage to their homes due to potential coastal flooding.
 In fact, according to the Virginia Department of Emergency Management, flooding is the most common and costly natural disaster in Virginia.
 Just one inch of water can result in $8,000 in clean-up including replacing drywall, baseboards, floor coverings, furniture and some utilities and heating equipment.

 JES, a local engineering solutions company specializing in basement and crawl space waterproofing, offers these tips to help reduce some of the costly damages caused by flooding:

 - Remove obstructions and debris from gutters and downspouts so water flows freely.

 - Make sure downspouts are extended at least 7 – 10 feet away from the foundation.